danneu/klobb/README.md

 Let's combine the examples so far on this README into an application and run it.

-I've been particularly verbose so I can illustrate what's going on:

 ``` javascript
 // server.js
 import { listen, Response, compose } from 'klobb';